Education futures

 November to January

-The Education Futures Research Cluster is located in the School of Education, Childhood, Youth and Sport.
-Cluster researchers investigate teaching and learning in order to understand and shape more equitable, innovative and futures-oriented learning opportunities in the 21st century.
-Our work, which explores the interplay between theory and practice, contributes to knowledge expansion and seeks to make an impact upon the unfolding educational agenda at a systemic level, locally, nationally and internationally.
+The Education Futures Research Cluster is in the School of Education, Childhood, Youth and Sport.
+Cluster researchers investigate teaching and learning to understand and shape more equitable, innovative, and future-oriented learning opportunities in the 21st century.
+Our work, which explores the interplay between theory and practice, contributes to knowledge expansion and seeks to impact the unfolding educational agenda at a systemic level, locally, nationally, and internationally.

-We take a broadly social approach to teaching and learning and use a variety of theoretical and methodological approaches including, for example: sociocultural theory, activity theory, ethnography, historical analysis, discourse analysis and multimodal analysis.
-These approaches are used to explore teaching and learning and learners’ identities in formal and informal contexts in homes, nurseries, primary and secondary schools, higher education and work-based settings.
+We take a broadly social approach to teaching and learning and use a variety of theoretical and methodological approaches, including, for example, sociocultural theory, activity theory, ethnography, historical analysis, discourse analysis and multimodal analysis.
+These approaches explore teaching and learning and learners’ identities in formal and informal contexts in homes, nurseries, primary and secondary schools, higher education and work-based settings.

 Entry requirements